 - Physical state of the pipe’s contents, shown with letters on a colored band: “LIQ” on yellow, for liquid; “VAP” on sky blue, for vapor; or both, if the pipe could contain both phases

 - Pipe contents, simply and clearly indicated with the word “Ammonia”

 - Pressure level, shown with letters on a colored band: “LOW” on green, for contents at 70 psig or less; or “HIGH” on red, for contents above 70 psig

 - Flow direction, indicated with an arrow pointing along the pipe in the correct direction

 The piping abbreviation, pipe contents, and flow direction would be shown in black print on an orange background.
 Under the popular ANSI/ASME A13.1 pipe marking standard, that is the preferred presentation for pipes carrying toxic contents, such as ammonia.
 As a result, a pipe marker that matches IIAR Bulletin No. 114 also matches the broader standard.

 This comprehensive, industry-specific labeling system needs to be used consistently for the best results.
-Graphic Products offers a free reference chart describing the IIAR’s system.
+Graphic Products offers a free ammonia pipe marking reference chart describing the IIAR’s system.
 Using this chart can help your facility maximize its safety and efficiency, while you take advantage of the power of ammonia refrigeration.